anuragsingh1987/staging/jenkins.md

 Here's a step-by-step tutorial on how to use Groovy with Jenkins:

-1. **Install Jenkins:** If you haven't already, download and install Jenkins on your computer or server.
+1. **Install Jenkins:** If you haven't already, download and install Jenkins on your PlayPen VM.
+You would need to launch a VM

 2. **Install the Groovy plugin:** In the Jenkins dashboard, go to Manage Jenkins &gt; Manage Plugins, and search for "Groovy".
 Install the Groovy plugin, and then restart Jenkins.